• Skip to primary navigation

 Instructions

-2. In a food processor add oats and blend until a fine flour texture is formed, this will take a minute or two.
+- In a food processor or high-powered blender add the oats and blend until a fine flour texture is formed, this will take a minute or two.

-3. Melt butter.
-In a large bowl mix together the butter and sugar.
-Then add eggs and vanilla.
+- In a large bowl mix together the butter, sugar, eggs, and vanilla extract.
+Add the bananas and mash into the wet ingredients then stir in the Greek yogurt.
 Mix in oat flour, baking soda, and salt.

-7. Let cool on a wire rack for 3o minutes before inverting out of the pan too cool completely.
-Enjoy!
+- Let cool on a wire rack for 3o minutes before inverting out of the pan to cool completely.
+Store leftovers in an airtight container.

 Notes